cobianzo/asim-solar-project/README.md

 http://localhost:8777/wp-admin/options-general.php?page=coco_solar_settings
 http://localhost:8777/wp-admin/admin.php?page=gf_settings&subview=coco-gravity-forms-map-addon
 - The permalinks must be /%postname%/ .
 Make sure you flush the rules o resave the option.
 Otherwise the apr fetch to WP requests fail (like notification api)
+- We have included the plugin `gravityformsgeolocation` just to fix the error that loads the API key twice when that plugin is present.

 # Setup the minimum project: